kaaproject/kaa-rfcs/0006-cmx2cdp-protocol/README.md

 Configuration Data Transport (CDT) protocol is designed to communicate endpoint configuration data between Kaa services.

 In Kaa architecture, some services are designed to manage endpoint configuration in different ways — store it, process it, publish it, etc.
-One of the core features in such context is the ability to store and retrieve endpoint configurations.
+One of the core features in such context is the ability to send and receive endpoint configurations.

-For this purpose, the CDT protocol was designed.
+For this purpose, the CDT protocol is designed.
 It defines the endpoint configuration data structure so that it's interpreted by all involved services in the same way.

-In CDT lingo, storing an endpoint configuration to a service is called *configuration push*, while retrieving it from a service is called *configuration pull*.
+In CDT lingo, sending an endpoint configuration to a service is called *configuration push*, while receiving it from a service is called *configuration pull*.

 To effectively perform these activities, endpoint configuration data should be communicated in a format recognized by all the services involved.
 To achieve this, CDT protocol was designed based on the [3/Messaging IPC][3/MIPC] protocol.